 Research shows that the benefits of balance- and strength-enhancing exercises actually extend beyond fall prevention.
 A study published in The BMJ concluded that physical activity programs also help protect against even the most severe fall-related injuries.
 In other words, if a senior engages in a balance-enhancing exercise program and still winds up falling, their risk of being injured is reduced by as much as 61 percent.

 Study authors tout the importance of multi-component exercise programs for seniors to prevent falls and fall-related injuries.
 A well-rounded physical activity regimen emphasizes balance training, gait and functional training, strengthening exercises, flexibility and endurance.
-Tai Chi, yoga, weight training, aerobics, walking, cycling, and swimming can all be modified to meet a senior’s unique needs and abilities and incorporated into a fall-prevention workout program.
+Tai Chi, yoga, weight training, aerobics, walking, cycling and swimming can all be modified to meet one’s unique needs and abilities and incorporated into a fall prevention exercise program for the elderly.

 At-Home Balance Exercises for Seniors

-The following movements should be done next to another person serving as a spotter or a sturdy chair or handrail that can be used for balance in case you or your loved one becomes unsteady.
-Avoid engaging in any exercises that seem overly challenging for either of you, unless a doctor has given his or her prior approval.
+The following movements should be done next to another person serving as a spotter or a sturdy chair/handrail that can be used for balance in case you or your loved one becomes unsteady.
+Avoid engaging in any exercises that seem overly challenging for either of you, unless a doctor has given their prior approval.

 Starting out with these simple exercises can provide an excellent foundation for other strength- and balance-building fitness routines like Tai Chi, gentle yoga, water aerobics and much more.
-Just be sure to clear any new physical activities with a physician and avoid overexerting yourself in the beginning.
+If a formal fitness program isn’t a good fit, consider something like the Lifestyle-Integrated Functional Exercise (LiFE) Program to prevent falls.
+The LiFE Program incorporates strength and balance exercises similar to the ones above into everyday activities so there’s no need to dedicate time for working out.
+Regardless of what type of fitness regimen works best for you and your loved one, just be sure to clear any new physical activities with a physician and avoid overexerting yourselves in the beginning.